Leukino/fog-of-war/README.md

 # FOG OF WAR

+## Presentation
 Hello, this is a research project of Fog of War implementation in an RTS game.
 It is made for the Bachelor degree in Game Development and Design in CITM, UPC.
+This content is generated for the second year's subject Project 2, under supervision of lecturer Ramon Santamaria.

 ## What is Fog of war?